nasa/trick/docs/documentation/simulation_capabilities/Variable-Server.md

 trick.var_server_get_port()
 ```

 Additional TCP or UDP sockets can be opened as well.
-This is not necessary to allow multiple variable server
+Additional TCP sockets operate the same way as the original variable server socket.
+A UDP socket will only host 1 variable server session, and the responses will be sent to the latest address that sends commands to it.

-clients - any number of clients can connect to the original variable server port.
+Note that this is not necessary to allow multiple variable server clients - any number of clients can connect to the original variable server port.

 ```python
 trick.var_server_create_udp_socket( const char * source_address, unsigned short port )